rh-aiservices-bu/rhoai-demo-auth/README.md

-# Repository to demo Securing ML Models with RHOAI
+# Securing ML Models with RHOAI Serving Runtime and Authorino

+This demo shows how to secure a Model Server deployed with RHOAI Serving Runtime using Authorino.

-## Install
+## Install RHOAI, Authorino, and other Operators required

 * Install the RHOAI Operators required (including Authorino):